iterative/dvc.org/content/blog/2022-07-26-iterative-studio-model-registry.md

 in chaos anymore.
 Collaborating on your ML projects becomes faster and your ML team members’ lives become much easier.

 Start using [Iterative Studio Model Registry] today.
-And answer questions like these directly from the information in your Git repository:
+And answer all the who, what, why, where and when questions of your team's model production directly from the information in your Git repository.

-- Which model version is currently in production?
-- When was the last time this model was updated?

 Refer to the [documentation and tutorials][docs] to get started.
 To request support or share feedback, you can [email me] or create a support ticket on